cures-hub/cures-condec-jira/doc/features/quality-checking.md

 ![Alternative overview showing the quality check results for the selected alternative](../screenshots/quality_check_view_decision_violation.png)

 *Alternative overview showing the quality check results for the selected alternative.
-The alternative violates the DoD criterion that at least one argument needs to be documented.*
+The alternative violates the DoD criterion that at least one argument needs to be documented (this is a configurable criterion, see below).*

 ![Jira issue view showing the quality check results for the selected epic](../screenshots/quality_check_view_epic_ok.png)

 *Jira issue view showing the quality check results for the selected epic.
 Both the epic and the knowledge elements linked to the epic fulfill the DoD.*

+The DoD for code files is fulfilled if ANY of the following statements is true:
+- the code file does contain a test class
+- the number of code lines is smaller than a given threshold

 ![Code overview showing the quality check results for the selected test code file](../screenshots/quality_check_view_test_code_ok.png)

 *Code overview showing the quality check results for the selected code file.
 The code file is not checked because it is a test code file (which can be configured by the rationale manager, see configuration below).
-The knowledge elements directly linked to the code file fulfill the DoD.*
+The [knowledge elements directly linked to the code file](knowledge-in-git-presentation.md) fulfill the DoD.*

 ![Code overview showing the quality check results for the selected code file](../screenshots/quality_check_view_small_code_file_ok.png)

 *Code overview showing the quality check results for the selected code file.
 The code file is not checked because it is small with less than 50 lines of code (which can be configured by the rationale manager, see configuration below).
-The knowledge elements directly linked to the code file fulfill the DoD.*
+The [knowledge elements directly linked to the code file](knowledge-in-git-presentation.md) fulfill the DoD.*

 ## Configuration
 The rationale manager can configure the criteria for the DoD.